-In order to facilitate removal of the cards, they are now protected in rigid, separate plastic sleeves.
+In order to facilitate removal of the cards, they are now protected in stiff, individual plastic sleeves.

-To prevent damage to the cards, always handle them with clean hands with utmost caution.
+To prevent damage to the cards, always handle them with clean hands and extreme caution.

 Celona pulled an LED pen light from his pocket and turned it on.

-“You need to look at the corners and see whether they’ve been recolored,” Celona said.
+“You need to look at the corners and see if they’ve been recolored,” Celona advised.

-Instead of using a ruler, he just requested another card from the same set so that he could compare the two cards side by side.
+Instead of using a ruler, he simply requested another card from the same set so that he could compare the two cards side by side.

-There is substantial controversy as to whether the leading grading business, PSA, fetches greater resale prices than its primary competitors, SGC (Sports Cards Guaranty) and BGS (British Guaranty Services), or whether the two companies are equivalent (Beckett Grading Services).
+There is some debate as to whether the top grading company, PSA, commands higher resale prices than its chief competitors, SGC (Sports Cards Guaranty) and BGS (British Guaranty Services), or whether the two companies are equivalent (Beckett Grading Services).